• McCarthy Collision Center

 and repaint them.
 If a body panel on your car has enough of these dents with chipped paints, it can become

-much cheaper and easier to replace the entire panel (whether that’s the roof, hood, trunk, or side door). - Major Damage: This hail damage category includes very deep dents, bent body panels, and
+much cheaper and easier to replace the entire panel (whether that’s the roof, hood, trunk, or side door).

 broken windows and mirrors.
 When your car sustains this kind of intense hail damage, it’s best to have the